fluffypony/chainradar-checker/README.md

 3. Run the checker: ```php chainradar.php```

-### Sample Output
+## Sample Output

 I tested it against 19 transactions, some mixin 4 and some mixin 20 (excluding my own signature, so mixin 5 and 21 according to ChainRadar).

-For these transactions none of them were completely compromised by ChainRadar, and ChainRadar go 0 out of 157 guesses correct.
+For these transactions none of them were completely compromised by ChainRadar, and ChainRadar got 0 out of 157 guesses correct.

 This was the output: